Summarized from:

 With regard to the human body, one's own body is a whole Heaven and Earth, and also contains the Sun and the Moon.
 The body is Heaven and Earth; Water and Fire are the ingredients; and the cyclical movements of the Sun and the Moon are the Fire Phases.

-Neidan, however, is more than a technique, and the importance it gives to immaterial notions such as Nature and Existence (xing and ming), or inner Nature and individual qualities (xing and qing), shows that its focus is not the physical body.
+Neidan, however, is more than a technique, and the importance it gives to immaterial notions such as Nature and Existence (xing and ming), or inner Nature and individual qualities (xing and qing), shows that its main focus is not, or not exclusively, the physical body.
 Various concepts and practices take on different meanings at different levels, from the physical to the spiritual and beyond this distinction.
 An example is the Mysterious Barrier (xuanguan), which according to different authors is located between the eyebrows, between the kidneys, in the gallbladder, in the navel, or elsewhere, while others say it has no precise location in the body.
 As Li Daochun (fl.
-1288-92) remarks: "The Mysterious Barrier is the most mysterious and wondrous pivotal pass (jiguan).
+1288–1306) remarks: "The Mysterious Barrier is the most mysterious and wondrous pivotal pass (jiguan).
 How can it have a fixed position?
 If you place it in the body (shen), this is not correct.
 If you separate it from the body and search for it outside the body, this is also not correct".